 - Demonstrate knowledge of robotics by building robots that alter the environment through art.

-- Show their understanding of the iterative design process by rebuilding/repurposing their robot for new ends.
+- Show an understanding of the iterative design process by rebuilding/repurposing their robot for new ends.

-Students began the class by learning about artists who explore human-machine collaboration and interaction such as Soughwen Chung and Stephanie Dinkins.
-They learned about Joy Buolamwini, a coder who uses art and research to illuminate the social implications of artificial intelligence.
+We began the course by learning about 3D art & design elements and principles.
+Students learned about 3D artists such as Lee Bontecou, Heather Hart, Olalekan Jeyifous, and Sanford Biggers.
+Next, students presented their research, especially which elements/principles they identified in their chosen artist’s works.
+Later, they learned about Joy Buolamwini, a coder who uses art and research to illuminate the social implications of artificial intelligence.

-To learn more, check out the students’ final artbots:
+To learn more, check out some of the students’ final capstone projects (3D art bots):